-Whether you enjoy sipping a smooth golden ale, something hoppy or a dark IPA, Jackson County’s craft breweries have you covered.
+Whether you enjoy sipping a smooth golden ale, something hoppy or a dark IPA, Jackson County’s breweries have you covered.

-North Carolina boasts more breweries and brewpubs than any other state in the southeast and Jackson County has a commitment to quality local brews.
+North Carolina boasts more craft breweries and brewpubs than any other state in the southeast and Jackson County has a commitment to quality local brews.

 The Jackson County Ale Trail starts at Sneak E Squirrel, winding its way by Mark Watson Park, beside Sylva’s Historic Courthouse (often called the most photographed building in the United States), down Sylva’s Historic Main and Mill Streets to Heinzelmännchen, ending at Innovation Brewing.
 Along the route of the ale trail are great restaurants to grab a bite, antique shops and more.

-All breweries offer flights (samplings of many beers), pints, growlers and either have food on site or allow you to bring your own.
+Each craft brewery offers flights (samplings of many beers), pints, growlers and either have food on site or allow you to bring your own.